 Measles – If you were born before 1957, we have good news!
 There’s no way you survived childhood without getting exposed to measles, so we assume you are immune.
 All spring chickens born in 1957 or later need two immunizations for measles, like the MMR (and they need to be at least one month apart, given after your first birthday.)
-Alternatively we’ll accept one measles vaccine after age 18, OR a positive measles IgG blood test.
+Alternatively we’ll accept a positive measles IgG blood test.

 Mumps – Another bonus for those born before 1957 – you’re assumed to be immune to mumps too!
 If you were born in 1957 or later, you’ll need one mumps immunization (such as, big surprise, an MMR).